 Spicy Lemon Maple Salmon

-Preheat broiler.
-Whisk together the first 5 ingredients in a shallow bowl or baking dish just large enough to hold the salmon fillets in a single layer.
+- Whisk together the lemon juice, maple syrup, vinegar, 1 tablespoon of oil and cayenne pepper in a shallow bowl or baking dish just large enough to hold the salmon fillets in a single layer.
 Add fillets to marinade, turning to coat on all sides.
 Marinate fillets at room temperature for 10 minutes, turning occasionally.

-While salmon fillets are marinating, make a shallow aluminum foil tray, doubling the foil and folding up the edges.
-Place it on an unrimmed baking sheet to make it easier to transfer to and from the broiler.
-I think this solution was better than using a baking sheet—the foil transfers the heat of the broiler pan faster, approximating transferring the hot skillet to the broiler and helping the fish cook more evenly.
-[Not sure if I feel more like MacGyver or Martha Stewart here.]
+- While salmon fillets are marinating, make a shallow aluminum foil tray, doubling the foil and folding up the edges.
+Place it on an rimmed baking sheet to make it easier to transfer to and from the broiler.

+- Preheat broiler.
 Transfer marinated fillets to a plate and season with salt and pepper.
-Reserve marinade and microwave on high for 1 minute.
+Reserve marinade and microwave it on high for 1 minute.
 Heat large nonstick skillet over medium-high heat.
-Add a little canola oil then place the fillets in the skillet flesh side down.
+Add a tablespoon or so of oil, then place the fillets in the skillet flesh side down.
 Sauté for 3 minutes.
-Meanwhile, lightly coat foil tray with canola oil.
+Meanwhile, lightly coat your foil tray with more oil.
 Transfer fillets to foil tray, cooked side up.
-Brush fillets liberally with marinade.
+Brush fillets liberally with reserved marinade.

 Oh and the salmon sounds great, too!